jqly/calc3d/README.md

 It is header-only and fairly complete for a decent renderer.
 The implementation includes Quad/Mat/Transform; all functions are tested and used in my own renderer.

-I refactored many times; now, it is clean and self-explanatory.
-Hope clac3d will help :)
+*I refactored many times; now, it is clean and self-explanatory.
+Hope clac3d will help :)*

+### Warning

-Warning: it is clogged with c++ template/meta stuff that even myself couldn't understand now.
+It is clogged with c++ template/meta stuff that even myself couldn't understand now.